SI STANDARD AND MEASUREMENT

 3. The gram is the metric unit of mass.
 It measures the amount of matter in something.
 The gram must never be used to indicate weight, force, or pressure.
 The kilogram is the MKS (Meter-Kilogram-Second) standard unit of mass.

 4. The newton is the MKS unit of force.
-It is used for weight, force, and tension. it must never be used for mass or pressure.
+It is used for weight, force, and tension.
+It must never be used for mass or pressure.
 At sea level on the surface of the earth, one kilogram weighs 9.8 newtons.

 5. The dyne is the CGS (Centimeter-Gram-Second) unit of force.
 It is equal to one hundred-thousandth of a newton.